 Of course, some of the credit for “Close and Slow”’s intimacy must also go to engineers Gary Brandt and Bob Mockler, both of whom separately assisted Prince in setting the mood.
 According to Brandt, they recorded the album’s vocal tracks by placing a microphone directly above Prince, “while he lay on a blanket beneath my piano”: an extension of the unorthodox techniques used by Chris Moon to get the artist comfortable back in 1976.
 “Close and Slow” also seems like the song that benefited most from Brandt showing Prince “a lot of different little echoes, delays, things that I don’t even think he knew about” (Nilsen 1999 55).
 The song’s cavernous reverb emphasizes its aforementioned sense of space, while the contrast between the soft acoustic guitar and loud, sonorous bass adds a dynamic ebb and flow to the music.
 During the mixing process, Mockler recalled, “I had to fade every bass note manually.
 I made the drums extra big on that one because I wanted it to have that pulse.
 Everything about the song is intimate and I just thought that contrasting that with this big drum sound, at least for those days, was a neat idea” (56).

-(Note: Slightly edited this post to correctly attribute the “clinical-sounding” quote to Matt Thorne; I had initially credited Dave Hill by mistake.)
+(This post has been slightly edited to correctly attribute the “clinical-sounding” quote to Matt Thorne; I had initially credited Dave Hill by mistake.)